Here’s a brief rundown of what you can expect from your show.

 - Camera crews and their equipment.
 See above.

-- We will accommodate requests for comp tickets for legitimate members of the entertainment industry (producers, casting directors, agents etc.) You must send your request to Festival Producer, Julianne in advance so that she can arrange for tickets and Industry credentials for your guest.
+- We will accommodate requests for comp tickets for legitimate members of the entertainment industry (producers, casting directors, agents etc.) You must send your request to Festival Producer, Aaron in advance so that he can arrange for tickets and Industry credentials for your guest.